 Anuradha: Yes.
 They should.
 Tell us about a couple of important festivals of Bhutan and also your personal experience of living in this Himalayan nation, coming from one of the most populated countries to living in one of the tiniest countries in the world.

 Ruchira: Okay.
 Good question.
 As far as my experience goes, I feel very privileged and honored to be the current ambassador of Bhutan.
-For rest, I’ve already told you; it’s a very unique special relationship that has grown over the years.
-It is such an immense honor to be the Indian ambassador in Bhutan.
+For the rest, I’ve already told you; it’s a very unique special relationship that has grown over the years.
+It is such an immense honor to be the Indian ambassador to Bhutan.
 I think, one thing I can say straight away is that when you come here from India, what strikes you immediately is; how beautifully small.
 So, that is the first thing that struck me.

 And then what struck me was, the Bhutanese people are very disciplined people and also very unified people.
 They are very soft people and they are very friendly people.
 I think Anuradha, you would’ve experienced all these by yourself!

 Anuradha: Yes.
 I came pretty much into the pre-mobile phone and pre-internet era, so it was even warmer.
 I mean there were a lot of surprises.
 Today, you can see a lot of pictures before you go but I had no idea what it looks like when I landed there.
-And I drove via road.
+And I drove by road.

 Spirituality is in the air

-Ruchira: This time you must fly in; because you have the beautiful landing at Paro airport.
+Ruchira: This time you must fly in; because you have a beautiful landing at Paro airport.
 One more thing about Bhutanese people that struck me, coming from a country such as ours is how spiritual they are.
 Religion plays a very important part in their lives.
 I think, what really stays with me forever is; how disciplined and unified they are and how beautifully culture unites the whole nation.
 They have a very enlightened monarchy and at the same time, it is a very pro-service and pro-people monarchy.
 So, it is a beautiful model, it is a beautiful country to witness and to be in.
 I know I don’t need to tell you to visit as India sends lots of tourists to Bhutan.

 Anuradha: I do remember people saying they were very happy with the king.
 They were very happy; they did not yet understand what democracy is.
 And how is it going to change their world?
 They had no idea but they were all very happy for the king.
 And I think, somewhere they were always blessing the king.